campa-consortium/generator_standard/README.md

     - The values can either be `'MINIMIZE'` or `'MAXIMIZE'` to indicate whether the objective is to be maximized or minimized.

   - `variables` is a dictionary that lists the quantities that the generator can vary in order to optimize (i.e. either maximize or minimize) the objectives.
 Each variable is a floating point number (variables are scalars).
     - The keys of this dictionary are the names of the variables.
-(The same names have to be used in the dictionaries passed to `ingest`, and are used in the dictionaries returned by `ingest`.)
+(The same names must be used in the dictionaries passed to `ingest`, and in the dictionaries returned by `suggest`.)
     - The values are lists of two elements that specify the range of each variable.

   The constructor will also include variable positional and keyword arguments to